 Employee Farewell Email Message Examples

-Are you leaving your job?
-When you’re moving on, it’s important to maintain the positive relationships you have made at work.
+When you’re moving on from your job, it’s important to maintain the positive relationships you have made at work.
 One way to make sure your last impression at a company is as good as your first is to take the time to send a farewell message to your coworkers and clients.
 It's an opportunity to say "thank you" for their help during your tenure with the organization, and to make sure you stay connected in the future.

 Who Should Receive a Farewell Message